 You will learn skills related to critical and spatial thinking, field observations, laboratory work and quantitative techniques.

 Where can Earth Sciences take you?

-Study in Earth Sciences offers a wide and exciting variety of career paths.
+Study in Earth Sciences leads to a wide and exciting variety of career paths.
 Trained Earth Scientists find work locally or internationally, working for geological and exploration companies, engineering companies, environmental consultancies, central government and local authorities.
 You could find yourself responsible for monitoring hazards such as volcanic activity, landslips or earthquakes.
-You can even use your data analysis training to move into IT industries.
+You could even use your data analysis training to move into IT industries.